LorCir28/LorCir28.github.io/_portfolio/portfolio-8.md

 link: "https://github.com/LorCir28/optimized_vit.git"
 ---

+🔋 Official repository of the paper *Optimize Vision Transformers Architecture via Efficient Attention Modules: A Study on the Monocular Depth Estimation Task*.
-🔋 Two modifications of METER attention module are proposed and implemented to build two more efficient versions: Meta-METER and Pyra-METER.
+Two modifications of METER attention module are proposed and implemented to build two more efficient versions: Meta-METER and Pyra-METER.